MPAS-Dev/compass/docs/users_guide/quick_start.rst

 ---------------------

-Before you set up a test case with ``compass``, you will need to build the MPAS component you wish to test with.
-Since the instructions for building MPAS are machine specific, they are covered in the :ref:`machines` part of the User's Guide.
+Before you set up a test case with ``compass``, you will need to build the MPAS component you wish to test with, see :ref:`build_mpas` above.

+If you have not already done so, you will need to source the appropriate load script, see :ref:`conda_env`.

 To see all available test cases you can set up in compass, run: